shanebyrneonmars/PTYS551_2024/README.md

 conda activate
 conda install nb_conda_kernels numpy=1.26.4
 ```

 Once conda is setup up like this we'll create two environments.
-Firstly, create an environment called ptys551 and install many packages within it that will be useful later.
+Firstly, using the commands below, create an environment called ptys551 and install many packages within it that will be useful later.
 Note the numpy version has to be the older one... many packages don't support 2.0 yet.
-If you're trying to start over and want to erase the current ptys551 environment then the first command just removes the existing ptys551 environment (it's harmless to run if that environment doesn't exist)
+If you're trying to start over and want to erase the current ptys551 environment then the first command just removes the existing ptys551 environment (it's harmless to run if that environment doesn't exist).
+One package isn't available on conda forge and needs to be installed with pip with in the ptys551 environment as shown in the code below.

 ```bash
 conda env remove -n ptys551